-- The opportunity to meet with the Title IX Coordinator. - The opportunity to work with a Process Navigator (see below for details). - Details about available on- and off-campus confidential resources, including medical assistance and counseling services. - Information on the option to file a complaint with law enforcement authorities and assistance, if requested from the Department of Public Safety or other College officials in notifying and communicating with such authorities. - Immediate measures by the College to prevent unnecessary or unwelcomed contact with or proximity to the other party.
-Such measures may include housing relocation, the imposition of no-contact orders, and adjustments to course or work schedules to prevent contact, as determined appropriate by the Title IX Coordinator or an official designated by the Title IX Coordinator. - The right to be free from retaliation.
+- The opportunity to meet with the Title IX Coordinator. - The opportunity to work with an Advisor (see below for details). - Details about available on- and off-campus confidential resources, including medical assistance and counseling services. - Information on the option to file a complaint with law enforcement authorities and assistance, if requested from the Department of Public Safety or other College officials, in notifying and communicating with such authorities. - Immediate measures by the College to prevent (or to reduce) unnecessary or unwelcomed contact with or proximity to the other party.
+Such measures may include housing relocation, the imposition of no-contact orders, and adjustments to course or work schedules to prevent contact, as determined to be appropriate by the Title IX Coordinator or an official designated by the Title IX Coordinator. - The right to be free from retaliation.